dominiccoey/essays/elbo/index.md

 We have all the elements necessary to apply variational inference.
 Instead of maximizing the ELBO, we talk of "minimizing free energy" or "minimizing surprise", although this is just a point of terminology—the mathematics is the same.

-There's an additional twist.
-In addition to learning about the state of the world (forming the posterior $q_\phi(z \mid x)$, this framework gives an account of how we take actions in the world.
-If we interpret $p_\theta(x)$ as a _target distribution of sensations we'd like to experience_, and

 ### Information Theory
 #### Iterative Decoding